 Neuroimaging abnormalities with hypoglossal nerve palsies

 Seven patients with acute or chronic unilateral hypoglossal nerve lesions were evaluated by magnetic resonance imaging and computed tomography.
-In the patients with acute to subacute paralysis of the tongue, the base of the ipsilateral side of the tongue appeared expanded with increased signal intensity on T2-weighted images.
-This appearance suggested an infiltrative mass lesion within the tongue.
+In patients with acute to subacute tongue paralysis, the base of the ipsilateral side of the tongue appeared expanded and showed increased signal intensity on T2-weighted images.
+This appearance was suggestive of an infiltrative mass lesion within the tongue.
 These radiographic findings are due to the pathophysiological process of nerve injury and muscle denervation.